dmidlo/histdata.com-tools/docs/temporal-orchestration-runtime-runbook.md

 - Quality mode supports focused groups with `--quality-checks`: `inventory`, `ingestion`, `time`, `bars`, `ticks`, `domain`, `modeling`, and `provenance`.
 The default is `all`.
+- `histdatacom --quality-preflight` is the cache-scale readiness check for large `.data` quality batteries.
+It runs locally before Temporal submission: scan existing cache targets, select deterministic cache-size quantiles, run the requested quality checks against the bounded sample, report rows/sec, bytes/sec, ETA range, and compare the extrapolated runtime with the configured `data_quality` activity start-to-close budget.
+Use `--quality-preflight-report PATH` to write the publish-safe JSON evidence.
 - The `provenance` group is optional and offline.
 It checks local quality targets against `.histdatacom/manifest-status.sqlite3` when present; explicit provenance runs without a store record a clean info result instead of failing